Sikh culture: Afghani Sikhs

 The Sikhs of Afghanistan have a unique culture which has elements of the culture of Afghanistan.
 Tatla (2014) states that there were 3,000 Sikhs in Afghanistan in his book The Sikh Diaspora which was published in 2014.

 American Sikhs

 Yogi Bhajan is credited with raising awareness of Sikhism amongst the non-Asian community of the United States of America.
 This community is known as the white Sikh community which practices Sikhism and maintains a distinct culture.

 Assamese Sikhs

-The presence of Sikhism has been existing in Assam for over 200 years.
+The presence of Sikhism has existed in Assam for over 200 years.
 The community traces its origins to the times of Maharaja Ranjit Singh who took his army to Assam and put some influence of the religion towards the locals.
 According to the 2001 census, there were 22,519 Sikhs in Assam, out of which 4,000 are Assamese Sikhs.

 Assamese Sikhs follow the Sikh religion and celebrate Sikh festivals.
 They also celebrate cultural festivals such as Magh Bihu and wear traditional Assamese dress.
 Their language is the Assamese language.